 If your meeting is relatively short, you probably do not need to bring anything with you other than your computer.
 If your meeting will be longer, or if your battery is not fully charged, you may want to bring the AC adapter with you to plug in your computer in the meeting room.
 If the meeting room does not have an electrical outlet, reduce the drain on the battery by putting the computer in Sleep mode.
+Press the drain on the battery by putting the computer in Sleep mode.
 Press the Sleep hotkey or close the display cover whenever you are not actively using the computer.